Particular/docs.particular.net/samples/username-header/sample.md

 snippet: component-registration-receiver

 This sample doesn't register the outgoing message mutator for the receiver.
-If desired, the outgoing message mutator could be registered on the receiver as well, which would automatically add the username header to all messages sent.
+If desired, the outgoing message mutator could be registered on the receiver as well.

 ### The Handler

-From within a handler (or saga), this value can be used as follows:
+From within a handler (or saga), the header value holding user identity can be accessed in the following way:

 snippet: handler-using-custom-header